sahil-kumar00/Fund-Transfer-system/README.md

 The Flask Fund Transfer system App is a web application built with Flask and SQLAlchemy to provide users with a basic fund transfer experience experience.
 Users can sign up, log in, view their dashboard, and transfer funds to other accounts.

 Features:
-User Authentication: Secure user authentication using DES password encryption.
+1. User Authentication: Secure user authentication using password encryption.
-User Dashboard: View account information and current balance.
+2. User Dashboard: View account information and current balance.
-Fund Transfer: Transfer funds securely between accounts.
+3. Fund Transfer: Transfer funds securely between accounts.

 Installation:
 1. Download the repository to your device.